 A power fail/auto-restart capability is standard with the CPU and 2K/4K RAM board.
 An automatic program load capability is optional.
-The starting addresses of the particular restart and program load procedures used are determined by jumper settings on the board.
-Two features are available to provide user flexibility in restart and program load procedures: 64 words of ROM which can be enabled to override memory locations $77700-77777_8$ , and a jumper word associated with memory location $77776_8$ or $77777_8$ which can be used to establish the starting addresses of the particular routines, or the device and mode for automatic program load.
+The starting address and the device code for automatic program load procedures used are determined by jumper settings on the board.
+Two features are available to provide user flexibility in start and program load procedures: 1) For program start capability, memory location 77777_8 contains the contents of the Jumper Word Register to specify the starting address.
+2) For the automatic program load (APL) option, 64 words of local ROM can be enabled to override memory location 77776_8 contains the contents of the Jumper Word Register with the option device code.